 Let’s stop by attempting to make trend-following something special during a crisis or that what trend-followers do is alpha.
 Trend-followers do not need the help.
 The value proposition for trend-following stands on its own.

 We can make this simple.
 Because it can take positions both long and short across a diversified set of markets, managed futures trend-following should do well in both up and down market trends.
 By construction, it will have a low beta.
 This is an investment advantage.

 This beta will not move to one in a crisis because it is not long-only and trades many markets.
-It will provide diversification in a crisis by the nature of the strategy especially against long-only equity benchmarks.
+It will provide diversification in a crisis by the nature of the strategy, especially against long-only equity benchmarks.
 This is an advantage.

 There is no prediction by trend-followers of when a crisis will occur.
 There is no need for a prediction.
 The success of trend-following is embedded in the basics of the strategy.
-There is no special alpha, crisis or otherwise.
+There is no special alpha, crisis, or otherwise.
 A trend-follower looks for price signals and is indifferent about the economic environment.
 This is an advantage.

 The success of a trend-follower is consistent with the length and amplitude of a trend and the signal generation length.
 Long-term trend-followers need or exploit long-term trends.
 Short-term trend-followers need or exploit shorter-term trends.
-Crisis alpha is not function of manager skill but related to the time and intensity of the trend.
+Crisis alpha is not a function of manager skill but is related to the time and intensity of the trend.

 There is a skill with finding the suitable model and proper rules for risk management, but that is independent of a crisis and more important for protecting principal when there are no trends.
 Making money during a crisis, significant down equity moves, is a skill, but the more relevant skill is being able to protect the profits generated between significant market moves.
 A skill often overlooked is just following the model.